Accretion disk around the rotating Damour-Solodukhin wormhole: Introduction

 \section{Introduction}

 There is a renewed interest in wormholes after it has been realized that they can mimic post-merger ring-down initial quasi-normal mode (QNM) spectrum of gravitational waves.
-To our knowledge, this possibility of "wormhole QNM mode" was first put forward by Damour and Soludukhin \cite{Damour:2007}, where resonances were trapped in a double-hump potential associated with what they termed "black hole foil".
-This is an ingenious example of a horizonless wormhole more commonly known as the Damour-Solodukhin wormhole (DSWH).
-The DSWH differs from the Schwarzschild black hole (SBH) by a dimensionless real deviation parameter $\lambda$ and represents a twice-asymptotically flat\ regular spacetime connected by a throat.
-Damour and Soludukhin showed that if $\lambda$ is so small that the time scale $\Delta t=2GM\ln\left(\frac{1}{\lambda^{2}}\right)$ is longer than the observational time scale, the signals emitted by a source falling into a wormhole will contain the usual QNM ringing signature of a black hole, in spite of the absence of a true horizon \cite{Damour:2007}.
+To our knowledge, this possibility of "wormhole QNM mode" was first put forward by Damour and Solodukhin \cite{Damour:2007}, where resonances were trapped in a double-hump potential associated with what they termed "black hole foil".
+This is an example of a horizonless wormhole more commonly known as the Damour-Solodukhin wormhole (DSWH).
+The DSWH differs from the Schwarzschild black hole (SBH) by a dimensionless real deviation parameter $\lambda $ and represents a twice-asymptotically flat regular spacetime connected by a throat.
+The authors showed that if $\lambda$ is so small that the time scale $\Delta t=2GM\ln \left(\frac{1}{\lambda^{2}}\right) $\ is longer than the observational time scale, the signals emitted by a source falling into a wormhole will contain the usual QNM ringing signature of a black hole, in spite of the absence of a true horizon \cite{Damour:2007}.
 V\"{o}lkel and Kokkotas \cite{Volkel:2018} have recently shown, using an inverse method, that the knowledge of the observed QNM spectrum can allow one to also accurately construct the double hump P\"{o}schl--Teller potential approximating that of DSWH.
-Bueno \emph{et al.} \cite{Bueno:2018} suitably transformed the Damour-Solodukhin wormhole and generalized the latter into a Kerr-like wormhole and studied its echo properties.
-Gravitational deflection of relativistic massive particles by RDSWH has been studied by Jusufi \emph{et al.} \cite{Jusufi:2019}.
+Bueno \emph{et al.} \cite{Bueno:2018} suitably redefined the static DSWH and further generalized it the into a Kerr-like wormhole, called here the rotating DSWH or RDSWH for brevity.
+They studied its gravitational wave echo properties.
+Gravitational deflection of relativistic massive particles by RDSWH has been recently studied by Jusufi \emph{et al.} \cite{Jusufi:2019}.